Pratiksha605/monoZDocs/docs/monoZJet/hostcommunicationcommands.md

 1. If host and monoZ:Jet is powered ON at the same time, then there is a possibility the host may miss the +MZREADY message.

 ### Module Start
-This command initializes the monoZ:Jet module and establish communication with the cellular network and the IoT platform using runtime parameters.
-If the SIM is not detected, the Band setting is incorrect, or the modem fails to start, an error URC is immediately generated without retries.
-In the event of a failed network or IoT platform connection, monoZ:Jet will return a failure URC and retry every 5 minutes indefinitely until a successful connection is established.
+This command initializes the monoZ:Jet module and establish communication with the cellular network and the IoT platform using the configured BAND & ORG ID parameters.
+If the SIM is not detected(+MZSTART: 1), the Band setting is incorrect(+MZSTART: 2), or the modem fails to start(+MZSTART: 5), the respective error URCs(+MZSTART: 1/2/5) is immediately generated and monoZ:Jet shall not make any retry attempt.
+In the event of a failed network connection (+MZSTART: 3) or failed IoT platform connection (+MZSTART: 4), monoZ:Jet will return its respective failure URCs (+MZSTART: 3/4) and retry every few minutes (2min followed by 3min followed by every 5min) indefinitely until a successful connection (+MZSTART: 0) is established.
 The host can force an exit from this loop through a hardware reset, full sleep, or a power shutdown.
-Upon +MZSTART:0, host can expect +MZSTART URCs in the event of network or IoT platform disconnection.
+Even after successful execution (+MZSTART: 0), host can +MZSTART URCs in the event of any error or failures.

 <CodeBlock language="javascript" title="Execution command">
 {`MZSTART `}